djlisbonne/power_outage_analysis/README.md

-# US Power Outages Analysis
+# How long will the power be out?
 Project for EECS 398-003 at the University of Michigan By David Lisbonne